WhiteSymmetry/OSAs/README.md

 ### [Open Science Articles (OSAs) Community Link](https://zenodo.org/communities/bilginomi/records)

 ---
+### Science Should Be Free for All

+Open Science Articles (OSAs) ensure that research is freely available to everyone.
+Removing paywalls promotes wider access to knowledge, encourages collaboration, and accelerates innovation.
+By making scientific findings publicly accessible, we empower communities, support education, and foster global progress.

+---
 ### 📝 Review policy

 All submissions to the community undergo a mandatory peer-review process.
 This scholarly evaluation ensures that contributions meet academic standards, maintain scientific accuracy, and add value to the field of study.